norcams/docs-enduser/docs/faq.rst

 #.
 Upload the snapshot to projectB: `Uploading a snapshot`_

 #.
-Use the snapshot in projectB to launch a new instance using your
+Launch a new instance in projectB using your snapshot as the source
-   snapshot as the source image: `Launching a snapshot`_
+   image: `Launching a snapshot`_

 #.
 Optionally delete the instance and snapshot in projectB if they
    aren't needed anymore.